NoNamer777/WA-2022-group-2/README.md

 This configuration assumes a couple of things:

-- The provided environment variable `SERVER_PORT` and the exposed container port need to be the same as the port that the server is configured to run on in the `config.json` file.
 - The `config.json`, `.env`, and the `database.json` files are in the same folder as the `compose.yaml` and the `config.json` should have a `server.databaseConfigPath` attribute set to `./database.json`.
 This later must be done because of the way how the node process runs inside the Docker container.